joe-crick/calendar-model-scm/README.md

 # Calendar Model in Racket

-This is a port of calendar model from JS into Racket.
+This is a port of the Calendar Model module from JS into Racket.